What it's actually like here

 How much does it cost to live in Port of Spain as a digital nomad?+

 As of 2026, a 1-bedroom apartment in the centre of Port of Spain averages around $500 per month.
-The national cost-of-living index for Trinidad and Tobago sits at 42 (USA=100) — sourced from World Bank ICP.
+The national cost-of-living index for Trinidad and Tobago sits at 42 (US=100) — sourced from World Bank ICP.
 City-level detail is coming as we gather it; for now this is a national figure.
 Nomads typically budget extra for coworking, eating out, and travel.

 Is Port of Spain safe for digital nomads?+